7 Historical Books Like Before We Were Yours

 2. The Guernsey Literary and Potato Peel Pie Society

-This book follows the story of a war journalist Juliet Ashton in 1946.
-One day she receives a very strange message in a book delivered to her door from the Guernsey Channel Islands that causes her to drop everything and move there.
-She meets the most incredible, unique, quirky cast of characters who are all part of the Guernsey Literary and Potato Peel Pie Society when she gets there.
+This book follows the story of a war journalist, Juliet Ashton, in 1946.
+One day, she receives a strange message in a book delivered to her door from the Guernsey Channel Islands that causes her to drop everything and move there.
+When she gets there, she meets the most incredible, unique, quirky cast of characters who are all part of the Guernsey Literary and Potato Peel Pie Society.

 One of the strongest messages of this book was the power of good people and good literature to bring everyone together, even in the direst or gloomy of situations.
-So it is a hopeful message, especially in the middle of a pandemic.
+So, it is a hopeful message, especially during a pandemic.
 The author of Before We Were Yours also gives the same message to readers.
 If you’re looking for a lighter historical fiction book that will be easier to read, I recommend this.

 Author: Mary Ann Shaffer